edwinork/coronavirus-sms-updates/README.md

 # Mobile phone number that will receive SMS notification.
 Must be in the same format as example below.
 PHONE_NUMBER=7773331111

 # A mobile carrier company associated with PHONE_NUMBER.
-Provided carrier must be one of the following:
+List of supported carriers:
 # [t-mobile, verizon, att, sprint, virgin-mobile, us-cellular, nextel, alltel]
 CARRIER=t-mobile